S010MON/linux/Linux.md

     which COMMAND_NAME                          // Find the path of the command binary that you are using

+    apropos KEY_WORD                            // Conduct a keyword search of commands

 ### Command Line Shortcuts

 2. Ctrl + C